All South Carolinians are familiar with

 - Other: experimenters could add grape jelly, pinches of

-spices, some crushed Cheez-it crackers, or some nuts (pecans)
+spices, some crushed Cheez-it crackers, or some nuts (pecans) in the mix.
+Also, this hull mix could probably be used in my daughter's easy cobbler recipe, HERE.

 - Baking: dump contents into the bottom shell.
 The pie top can